ansible-tmm/aiops-hub/README-AIOps.md

 <a target="_blank" href="https://console.redhat.com/ansible/automation-hub/repo/published/amazon/aws/">AWS on Automation hub</a>

-Amazon SQS (Simple Queue Service) is a managed message queuing service from AWS that facilitates asynchronous communication between different components of a system.
-It allows for decoupling of applications, making them more resilient and scalable.
-SQS acts as a temporary repository for messages, enabling producers (applications sending messages) and consumers (applications receiving and processing messages) to communicate without direct dependencies.
+Amazon SQS (Simple Queue Service) is a managed message queuing service that decouples event producers from consumers.
+In an AIOps workflow, observability tools or AWS CloudWatch can publish events to an SQS queue, and EDA subscribes to that queue to trigger automation.

 <h4 id="azure-service-bus"></h4>